ivanbrennan/ivanbrennan.github.io/_posts/2018-05-09-vim-on-nixos.markdown

 ```

 So when I run `vim` at the command line, that's what my PATH is pointing to.
-This is not the actual executable, but a wrapper script:
+This is not the actual executable though, but a wrapper script:
 ```sh
 cat $( readlink -f $(which vim) )
 #!/bin/sh